ethantkoenig/lotsoffiles2/bible/kt/reconcile.md

 ## Definition: ##

 To "reconcile" and "reconciliation" refer to "make peace" between people who were formerly enemies of each other.
+"Reconciliation” is that act of making peace

 * In the Bible, this term usually refer to Gods reconciling people to himself through the sacrifice of his Son, Jesus Christ.
 * Because of sin, all human beings are God's enemies.
 But because of his compassionate love, God provided a way for people to be reconciled to him through Jesus.